elastisys/ck8s-cluster/README.md

 ssh-add clusters/$CLOUD_PROVIDER/${ENVIRONMENT_NAME}/ssh-keys/id_rsa_wc
 ```

-Generate passwords and client secrets and store them in vault.
+Generate passwords and client secrets and store them in vault at https://vault.eck.elastisys.se.
+The current convention is that secrets for a specific environment are stored under `eck/v1/${CLOUD_PROVIDER}/${ENVIRONMENT_NAME}/`.
 This script also sets the passwords as environment variables to be used by other scripts.
 Note that you have to be logged in to vault for this (`vault login`).